Research | The Proposal | Entry Requirements | Fees & Funding | Apply | Upload | What next | Student experience

 Fees: Research Postgraduate students are 'Standard Course Fees' Band 2, click here to see fees table

 NOTE: Receiving an offer for a research degree does not automatically mean you have also applied or are being considered for a scholarship.

 We ask you to use our www.warwick.ac.uk/pgapply.
 There are no application fees for Postgraduate Research programmes.

 The application process does not routinely include consideration for a scholarship, unless otherwise stated in the scholarship advert.
 In most cases you will need to hold an offer of admission before making a scholarship application.

 - You need an unconditional offer before you are able to enrol.
-We ask you to provide all of your supporting documents as a single PDF and upload them to your online application form so that the University can make an assessment.
+We ask you to provide all of your supporting documents as PDF files and upload them to your online application form so that the University can make an assessment.
 Incomplete applications will not be considered.
 If your application is successful you are required to provide all of the original documents as quickly as possible to secure your unconditional offer.
 Once you have received an offer from the University you must officially accept your offer by following the instructions as directed on your offer letter.

 - For candidates applying for a PhD by Published Work please ensure you have read and understood the requirements detailed at www.warwick.ac.uk/engpgr/phdpub

 Where do I need to send the supporting documents?

 Postgraduate Admissions Team 6

 Original (or attested copies of) documentation confirming all of the information you have provided must be made available to the University on request.
 Failure to do so may result in the withdrawal of any conditional offer of a place at the University of Warwick.